Area-53-Robotics/53D-High-Stakes-Notebook/entries/odometry/select-implementation.typ

 #admonition(type: "select", title: "Final Selection")[
   LemLib offers the greatest flexibility with autonomous movement using both PID and Pure Pursuit.
 ]

-= Implementation Plan
-+ Install the LemLib template to our program
-+ Use the LemLib documentation to setup the LemLib code